-Inspection Readiness (IR) Questions & Answers from Avoca Webinars
+Inspection Readiness (IR) Questions & Answers

 Throughout the following Q&As, AQC Knowledge Center documents are referenced and hyperlinked.
 The Avoca Quality Consortium (AQC) Knowledge Center is a Member-only online portal with more than 400 leading practices, guidelines, tools, and templates to increase efficiency, improve quality, and mitigate risk in clinical trials.
 Each item in the Knowledge Center is developed based on a rigorous research and review process by Avoca Subject Matter Experts (SMEs).
 Contact us to request your Knowledge Center credentials if your company is an AQC Member or for information about membership.
 Click here to view a video tour of the Knowledge Center.